Damage: To living organisms

-Other concepts of damage
+Other concepts

 Damage that occurs as an unintended consequence of an effort to cause intentional damage elsewhere, such as with a military operation, is called collateral damage, while damage specifically done to public or private property is called property damage.
 By extension, damage is also used to describe a degradation in the value of intangible things such as relationships, self-image, reputation, and goodwill.

-Economics of damage
+Economics

 The propensity for damage to occur to physical objects and systems, as well as to intangible characteristics, is built into the prices of goods and services that depend on the supply of these things, particularly as a component of insurance costs.
-In law, damages are the award, typically of money, to be paid to a person as compensation for loss or injury (i.e., economic or physical damage).
+In common law, damages are the award, typically of money, to be paid to a person as compensation for loss or injury (i.e., economic or physical damage).

 Institutional damage

 Institutional damage is broadly defined as unintended consequences to an individual resulting from interaction with an institution which has responsibility for his or her care.
 The individual might be a hospital patient, a child in a school, or a prison inmate.
-Some forms of institutional damage, such as medical errors and hospital-acquired infection are relatively easily measured; others, such as long-term damage to development and mental health are significantly harder to measure.
+Some forms of institutional damage, such as medical errors and hospital-acquired infection, are relatively easily measured; others, such as long-term damage to development and mental health are significantly harder to measure.
 There is controversy as to whether such damage can be measured and if it actually occurs.

 It is not a widely used term, however, but it is a legal concept of considerable importance, because it is extremely common, particularly in countries where human rights of prisoners and other people under institutional care are not respected or guaranteed by law.

 Constitutional law, civil law (common law) and criminal law codices have many provisions to protect individuals against injuries caused by institutions to which they are unwillingly committed.
 The extent and the respect to these laws vary widely among countries and communities.
 These controversies relate to the old government versus individual debate which has permeated philosophy and political science since Ancient Greece.